menu icon

 You can see where I made a few cuts too deep and the cream cheese filling is leaking out.
 You can also "pin" it together with toothpicks, which I have done several times and it works surprisingly well.
 You can use toothpicks for closing holes, or in place of kitchen twine.

 When you are ready to slice it, take a scissors and snip off the twine, or remove toothpicks, if you've used those instead.
-Use a very sharp knife to slice the cream cheese stuffed venison backstrap into thick slices.
+Use a very sharp knife to slice the backstrap into thick slices.
 Serve and enjoy!

 cream cheese venison